-Key Updates for January Report - The task list below has been updated to reflect completed November tasks, including additional tasks not previously reported.
+Key Updates for April 2025 Report - The task list below has been updated to reflect completed January 2025 tasks, including further tasks not previously reported.
 New or updated tasks are shown in italics.
-FMD completed Milestone 1: MIMP Major Amendment: Application to the City of Seattle in 4Q 2023 as projected, Milestone 2: Submit MIMP major amendment application in 2Q 2024, and Milestone 3: Issue new tower request for qualifications (RFQ) in 3Q 2024.
+FMD completed Milestone 1: MIMP Major Amendment: Application to the City of Seattle in 4Q 2023 as projected, Milestone 2: Submit MIMP major amendment application in 2Q 2024, and Milestone 3: Issue new tower request RFQ in 3Q 2024, and Milestone 4: Issue new tower request for proposals (RFP) in 1Q 2025.